isomerpages/moe-northshorepri/_departments/English.md

 # **English**

 **Our Curriculum**
+Our English syllabus is developed based on the MOE English Syllabus 2020 and aligned to the STELLAR 2.0 Programme (Strategies for English Language Learning and Reading).

+STELLAR is an interactive literacy programme that fosters confidence in learning English using children’s literature.
+Students will also engage in various theme-based experiences which deepen their learning and understanding.

+old------------------------------------

+**Our Curriculum**
 Our Primary 1 English syllabus is developed based on the MOE English Syllabus 2020 and aligned to the STELLAR 2.0 Programme (Strategies for English Language Learning and Reading).

 STELLAR is an interactive literacy programme that fosters confidence in learning English using children’s literature.
 Students will also engage in various theme-based experiences which deepen their learning and understanding.